Dankinations/DLib/README.md

 # DLib
-Adds a few setting types to underscript by @feildmaster
+Adds a few setting types to underscript by [feildmaster](https://github.com/feildmaster)